88-degrees/Book-of-Changes/appendix01s1.md

 whose attributes are) docility and flexibility.
 He is in the central position and his correct place, and thus exhibits (his lessons) to all under heaven.

-2. 'Kwan shows its subject like a worshipper who has washed his hands, but not (yet) presented his offerings;--with sincerity and an appearance of dignity (commanding reverent regard):'--(all) beneath look to him and are transformed.
+2. '[**Guān ䷓**](e8a782guan.md) shows its subject like a worshipper who has washed his hands, but not (yet) presented his offerings;--with sincerity and an appearance of dignity (commanding reverent regard):'--(all) beneath look to him and are transformed.

 3. When we contemplate the spirit-like way of Heaven, we see how the four seasons proceed without error.
 The sages, in accordance with (this) spirit-like way, laid down their instructions, and all under heaven yield submission to them.

 <a name="fr_145"></a>[XXI](#fn_145).

-1. The existence of something between the jaws gives rise to the name Shih Ho (Union by means of biting through the intervening article).
+1. The existence of something between the jaws gives rise to the name [**Shìkè ䷔**](e599ace59791shike.md) (Union by means of biting through the intervening article).

 2. The Union by means of biting through the intervening article indicates 'the successful progress (denoted by the hexagram).'